The New Hiking How-tos

 When heading outdoors, the following is recommended:

 Take note of several hikes in the area you plan to visit.
 It’s good to have alternatives ready to go in case trailhead parking lots are full.
-Most amenities—such as bathrooms—remain closed in many parks that are open, and parking restrictions are in effect in almost all areas.
 Consider alternative days and times to go out; expect parking areas to be at capacity very early on weekends.
 If parking lots are full, do not park along roadsides or other undesignated areas.
 You may be ticketed.

 It’s important to be prepared on your hike.
 That means wearing weather-appropriate clothing and sturdy shoes.
-These days, outdoor essentials also include a face covering and hand sanitizer.
 It also means knowing where you’re going and carrying a physical and/or digital map—don’t rely solely on trail markers or the person ahead of you.
 Bring plenty of water and snacks and a bag to carry out your trash.

-We are eager to resume the care of parks and trails to help ensure everyone has a safe, enjoyable experience in nature.
-With that in mind, please understand that many trails have been without volunteer attention for the entire spring and may be overgrown or visibly in need of maintenance.
-Not all parks are allowing volunteer activity to resume, and not all volunteers are comfortable getting out just yet.
+We are eager to resume our full care of parks and trails to help ensure everyone has a safe, enjoyable experience in nature.
+With that in mind, please understand that some trails have been without volunteer attention and may be overgrown or visibly in need of maintenance.
+Not all volunteers are comfortable getting out just yet.
 Be understanding and patient in the coming months as we work to bring all trails back to their best condition.
 If you encounter trail conditions that are damaged or unsafe, use our Trail Issue Report to let us know.

-To learn more about how the Trail Conference’s efforts today are improving your future outdoor experiences, learn about our Recovery and Response initiative.
+To learn more about how the Trail Conference’s efforts today are improving your future outdoor experiences, read about our postive impact throughout 2020 and what we have planned in our centennial year.